dirkwhoffmann/vAmiga/Documentation/Tutorials/Exploring.md

 ![Activity monitors](images/activityMonitors.png "Activity monitors")

 The elements in the right column control the stencil feature.
-With this feature vAmiga is able to erase certain graphic layers.
-For example, it is possible to remove all pixels of a certain playing field or to remove all pixels of a certain sprite.
-The removed pixels are replaced by the pixels of a checkerboard pattern that looks like it shows through holes in the emulator texture, especially in animated scenes.

-The elements in the right column control the stencil feature.
-With this feature, vAmiga is able to wipe out certain graphics layers.
+With this feature, vAmiga is able to erase certain graphic layers.
 For example, it is possible to remove all pixels of a certain playfield or sprite.
-The removed pixels are replaces by the pixels of a checkerboard pattern which will look like as it shines through holes in the emulator texture, especially in animated scenes.
+The removed pixels are replaced by the pixels of a checkerboard pattern that looks like it shines through holes in the emulator texture, especially in animated scenes.

 ![Stencils](images/stencil.png "Stencils")

 #### Retro Shell

 The third button in the *Inspectors* section opens *Retro Shell*, vAmiga's text-based debug console.
-The shell can be used to control vAmiga via a variety of text commands.
+The shell can be used to control vAmiga with a variety of text commands.

 ![Retro Shell](images/retroShell.png "Retro Shell")